Enedis-OSS/mocha-xray-reporter/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, send and email to the adress below : [dsi-oscoe-enedis@enedis.fr](mailto:dsi-oscoe-enedis@enedis.fr)
+To report a vulnerability, send and email to the adress below : dsi-oscoe-enedis [ @ ] enedis.fr

 Please report security vulnerability by providing informations listed below :
 - Project Name (url to the project repository)